lareza-farhan-wanaghi/gophercises/readme.md

 **10. blackjacks**

-Solution for the 10th exercise.
-Activities involved: creating a CLI program simulating a blackjack game and making use of the interface data structure.
-[Learn more](https://github.com/gophercises/blackjack)
+Solution for the 10th and 11th exercises.
+Activities involved: creating a CLI program simulating a blackjack game and making use of the interface data structure to generalize the AI behavior algorithms.
+[Learn more about the 10th exercise](https://github.com/gophercises/blackjack) [Learn more about the 11th exercise](https://github.com/gophercises/blackjack_ai)

+**11. renamer**

+Solution for the 12th exercise.
+Activities involved: Creating functions that will traverse a directory recursively and rename files in that directory (and its subdirectory) that match a pattern specified to follow a given naming pattern.
+[Learn more](https://github.com/gophercises/renamer)